 Surat Municipal Corporation is a local self government which has come into being under the Bombay Provincial Municipal Act, 1949.
 Under section-4 the power has been vested in three distinctive statutory authorities.

-The General Board is the supreme body of the Corporation constituted by elected members from each wards.
+The General Board: The General Board is the supreme body of the Corporation constituted by elected members from each wards.
 Three members are elected from each ward hence the 34 wards makes a total of 102 councillors.
 One third of the seats are reserved for ladies.
 Its term is for a five year duration after which elections are held once again.

-The Standing Committee is one of the twelve statutory committees and is one of the most powerful committees, which also deals with the financial matters.
+The Standing committee: The Standing Committee is one of the twelve statutory committees and is one of the most powerful committees, which also deals with the financial matters.

-Municipal Commisioner is the head of the Surat city and distirct.
+The Municipal commissioner: Municipal Commisioner is the head of the Surat city and distirct.
 The commissioner belongs to an officer of Indian Administative Services.

 Transport in Surat

-Surat Airport is well connected with the various cities of India.
+By Air: Surat Airport is well connected with the various cities of India.

-the city is well connected to the national railway system through the western railways.
+By Rail: the city is well connected to the national railway system through the western railways.

-By road the city is well connected to all its neighbour cities and districts.
+By Road: By road the city is well connected to all its neighbour cities and districts.